 Super easy Instant Pot Steamed Carrots ready in less than 15 minutes.
 This is a great side to enjoy with some rice or protein.

-This post is following the Amazing Steamed Broccoli and Cauliflower I shared some time back.
-I got lots of requests for steamed carrots recipe.
-This is the basic recipe, where you can season to your choice.
+This post follows the amazing steamed broccoli and cauliflower I shared some time back.
+I got lots of requests for the steamed carrots recipe.
+This is the basic recipe; you can season to your liking.

 Why steam veggies in the Instant Pot: